 It is also essential that patients only seek medical treatment from physicians who are qualified to provide the medical care that they need.
 Patients should therefore seek information about prospective physicians, including the level of experience they have with particular procedures, their education (especially graduate medical education), and any board certifications held.
-Patients are encouraged to ask their physicians about their qualifications for performing particular procedures and also to consult the Federation of State Medical Boards' DocInfo website where they can find information about physicians' education, board certifications, and any disciplinary actions taken against a physician's license.
+Patients are encouraged to ask their physicians about their qualifications for performing particular procedures and also to consult pracphysicians' education, board certifications, and any disciplinary actions taken against a physician's license.